nkarthika/CrackingTheCodingInterview/README.md

 # CrackingTheCodingInterview

-Some of the interesting challenges from this book(by Gayle Laakmann) here.
+This algorithm finds the duplicates from a very huge array, using very less space.